 - Update to iOS 13.1.1 or iPadOS 13.1.1 to fix an issue that impacts third-party keyboards on your iPhone, iPad, or iPod touch.

 - Check to see whether full access was granted without your knowledge or consent and withhold permissions by tapping Settings > General > Keyboard > Keyboards.

 - Uninstall third-party keyboards you don’t absolutely trust.

 The problem: Apple Mail various issues

-Numerous issues have been reported with iOS 13 Mail performance.
-These include the iPhone Mail app not updating, crashing, failing to sync on iPhone or iPad, not opening, failing to send messages, opening draft messages upon launch of the app, failing to load email and third party mail accounts, mail notifications failing, failing to allow new accounts to be created, push not working, and a no sender issue where you cannot see who sent an email to you.
+Numerous issues were reported with iOS 13 Mail performance.
+These included the iPhone Mail app not updating, crashing, failing to sync on iPhone or iPad, not opening, failing to send messages, opening draft messages upon launch of the app, failing to load email and third party mail accounts, mail notifications failing, failing to allow new accounts to be created, push not working, and a no sender issue where you cannot see who sent an email to you.
 One user stated on Apple’s Twitter support account: “Not being able to see who the sender is, is one thing.
 But if you tick reply, the recipient field is empty.
 Also, you can’t search on subject.
 My Mail is now sending duplicate emails to recipients.
 Really annoying how do I stop this?”

 - Check to see if software updates are available for third-party apps such as Yahoo Mail or Gmail that you may have added to Mail by checking the App Store.